 [(2) deleted]

-(3) An application for a declaration that an award made by an arbitrator or umpire is not binding on a party to an award on the ground that it was made without jurisdiction may be made by originating motion to a Judge in Court; but this paragraph does not affect the Judge’s power to decline to make such a declaration in proceedings begun by motion.
+(3) An application for a declaration that an award made by an arbitrator or umpire is not binding on a party to an award on the ground that it was made without jurisdiction may be made by originating motion to a Judge in Court; but this subrule does not affect the Judge’s power to decline to make such a declaration in proceedings begun by motion.

-(4) An application of the kind mentioned in paragraph (1) must be served on the arbitrator or umpire as well as on the other parties to the arbitration; and a date of hearing shall be fixed by the proper officer in accordance with the practice of the Court or by an order made on a summons issued under Rule 10(4).
+(4) An application of the kind mentioned in subrule (1) must be served on the arbitrator or umpire as well as on the other parties to the arbitration; and a date of hearing shall be fixed by the proper officer in accordance with the practice of the Court or by an order made on a summons issued under Rule 10(4).

 [Rule 3 inserted in Gazette 20 Jun 1986 p.
 2041; amended in Gazette 21 Feb 2007 p.
-591.]
+591; 28 Jun 2011 p.
+2552.]

 4. Time for applications to determine preliminary points of law